Jerry-spec-code/Matrix-Calculator/README.md

 6. Jest Testing Framework

 ## Motivation:
-In my Math 145/146 (Advanced Algebra I, Linear Algebra I) classes, we explored different conjectures and techniques to efficiently solve modulo arithmetic equations and systems of linear equations.
+In my Math 145/146 (Advanced Algebra I, Advanced Linear Algebra I) classes, we explored different conjectures and techniques to efficiently solve modulo arithmetic equations and systems of linear equations.
 I initially wanted to build this App to minimize the tedious calculations for my math assignments so that I could focus on finding unique and insightful patterns.

 ## Screenshots of Project